 Now you should see the eth0 network adapter when you type “ifconfig”.

 Configure eth0 with a static IP

 You might want to ask why?

-Well… Metasploitable2 is a pre-configured Ubuntu which holds a lot of bad web applications.
+Well… Metasploitable2 is a pre-configured Ubuntu that holds a lot of bad web applications.
 And it’s hard to access those web applications from a client if you don’t know the address of the server, which hosts all those stuff.
 Static IP will help us out on this.

-First step is to modify the network adapter config file.
+The first step is to modify the network adapter config file.
 We’re going to use nano for that (just because I don’t like vim.
 Never liked it ¯\_(ツ)_/¯ )